Football: PSG aided by own goal in win over Lyon

 However, Martin Terrier and Moussa Dembele quickly pulled goals back, leaving PSG needing a late strike by substitute Edinson Cavani to secure the points.

+"We play a lot of games and errors happen but I don't know if it's the time to be too critical," Tuchel added.

+"The team was great and we can't forget we were without lots of key players."

-Without the Brazilian - as well as his injured compatriots, Thiago Silva and Marquinhos, in defence - Thomas Tuchel's side made it eight straight wins and stretched their unbeaten run to 21 games in all competitions.
+Without Neymar - as well as his injured compatriots, Thiago Silva and Marquinhos, in defence - Tuchel's side made it eight straight wins and stretched their unbeaten run to 21 games in all competitions.

 Lyon, meanwhile, have not won in three outings and this result leaves the seven-time former champions in a lowly ninth place.